 Performance

-Extender: Extenders repeat the signal, but data takes an extra step.
+- WiFi Extender: WiFi extenders repeat the signal, but data takes an extra step.
 This often causes speed drops.
 The farther you go, the weaker it feels.
 Heavy tasks may show delays.

 Verdict: Mesh WiFi wins for consistent, reliable performance.